Recording impulse responses in a parking garage. Seattle, Washington, 2021.

 Neutrinowatch

-In 2019, Martin Zaltz Austwick and I started Neutrinowatch—a procedurally-generated podcast.
-The podcast's fiction is loosely based on an Antarctican research station, which we use as a conceit to showcase a very non-conventional audio production technique.
+In 2019, Martin Zaltz Austwick and I started Neutrinowatch—a procedurally generated podcast.
+The podcast's fiction is loosely based on an Antarctican research station, which we use as a conceit to showcase a very unconventional audio production technique.

 We write a bespoke computer program for each episode.
 These programs run daily and output a new version of each episode.
 Episodes are instructed to update based on the position of the planets, to change based on the day's news headlines, or to grow imaginary plants in an imaginary garden.